Our 6 Step Solar Panel Installation Guide

 What to Expect During the Installation

-After obtaining the necessary approvals, it takes 1 to 3 days to have a solar array installed.
+After obtaining the necessary approvals, it takes one to three days to have a solar array installed.
 Our roof crew installs the panels.
 Then our electrical crew installs the inverter, meter socket and safety switch.

 How You Can Help With the Installation

 A timely response to our installation scheduling call is ideal.
 The sooner the customer can get back to us the sooner they will be on the schedule.

 On the day of the installation, it will help if any pets are kept inside.
 Whether the customer is there is optional, but it is preferred.
 Unlocking the entrance to the back yard and clearing the driveway will also help.

 4. Getting the City Inspection

 Once installed, the customer is ready for the city inspection.
 This is one of two inspections needed before the system can be turned on.

 City Inspection Procedure and Expected Time

 After the array installation is complete the city inspection will be scheduled.
-This inspection is normally scheduled 3 to 5 days after the installation.
+This inspection is normally scheduled three to five days after the installation.
 It takes about 30 to 45 minutes to complete.

 In this inspection, the city inspector examines the photovoltaic system.
 They make sure the array matches the submitted plans.

 What You Can Do to Help the City Inspection

 It is best if pets are kept inside during the inspection.
 Again the customer’s presence is optional.
 If the customer isn’t home, though, they should make sure their backyard is unlocked.

 5. Utility Inspection and Commissioning

 Once the installation has passed the city inspection, the array is ready for the utility inspection.
 The main purpose of this inspection is actually to install a different meter type.

 What Happens During Utility Inspection and Commissioning

 The utility inspection typically takes between 30 to 45 minutes to complete.
 The utility inspector comes to the home, installs a PV meter and switches out the old meter.